 - a little water

-- Dissolve 1 tsp sugar into 150ml of warm water.
+- Dissolve 1 teaspoon sugar into 150ml of warm water.
 Add the yeast and leave it to become frothy.

 - Sift the flour, mixed spice and salt into a large mixing bowl.
 Add the sugar, currants and milk powder (if not using milk).
 Mix in and make a well in the middle.